 Interaction Features

-Considering the case study data, what was the result of your discussion on whether a logistic regression model with all possible features would overfit or underfit?
+Considering the case study data, do you think a logistic regression model with all possible features would be overfit or underfit?
 You can think about this from the perspective of rules of thumb such as the "rule of 10", and the number of features (17) versus samples (26,664) that we have.
-Alternatively, you can consider all the work we've done so far with this data.
+Alternatively, you can consider all the work we've done so far with these data.
 For instance, we've had a chance to visualize all the features and ensure they make sense.
 Since there are relatively few features, and we have relatively high confidence that they are high quality because of our data exploration work, we are in a different situation than with the synthetic data exercises in this chapter, where we had a large number of features about which we knew relatively little.
-So, it may be that overfitting will be less of an issue with our case study problem at this point, and the benefits of regularization will not be significant.
+So, it may be that overfitting will be less of an issue with our case study at this point, and the benefits of regularization may not be significant.

 In fact, it may be that we will underfit the model using only the 17 features that came with the data.
 One strategy to deal with this is to engineer new features.
-Some simple feature engineering that we've discussed is to use interaction, or polynomial features.
-Polynomials may not make sense given the way that some of the data has been encoded; for example, -12 = 1, which may not be sensible for PAY_1.
+Some simple feature engineering techniques we've discussed include interaction and polynomial features.
+Polynomials may not make sense given the way that some of the data have been encoded; for example, -12 = 1, which may not be sensible for PAY_1.
 However, we may wish to try creating interaction features to capture the relationships between features.
 PolynomialFeatures can be used to create interaction features only, without polynomial features.
 Example code is as follows:

 make_interactions = PolynomialFeatures(degree=2, interaction_only=True, include_bias=False)

-Here, degree represents the degree of the polynomial features, interaction_only takes a Boolean value (setting it to True implies that only interaction features are created), and so does inlcude_bias, which adds an intercept to the model (the default value is False, which is correct here as the logistic regression model will add an intercept).
+Here, degree represents the degree of the polynomial features, interaction_only takes a Boolean value (setting it to True indicates that only interaction features will be created), and so does include_bias, which adds an intercept to the model (the default value is False, which is correct here as the logistic regression model will add an intercept).

 Activity 4: Cross-Validation and Feature Engineering with the Case Study Data

 In this activity, we'll apply the knowledge of cross-validation and regularization that we've learned in this chapter to the case study data.
 We'll perform basic feature engineering.
 In order to estimate parameters for the regularized logistic regression model for the case study data, which is larger in size than the synthetic data that we've worked with, we'll use the saga solver.
 In order to use this solver, and for the purpose of regularization, we'll need to scale our data as part of the modeling process, leading us to the use of Pipelines in scikit-learn.
-Once you have completed the activity, you should have obtained an improved cross-validation testing performance with the use of interaction features, as shown in the following figure:
+Once you have completed the activity, you should obtain improved cross-validation testing performance with the use of interaction features, as shown in the following figure: